Utsav254/ucc/README.md

 ### TODO:

-    1> finish off the for loop codes
-    2> make a start on struct and enums
-    3> write testing script for parsing only? reuse test from langproc ?
+    1> get rid of nodelist type enum and make them separate classes 2> write testing script for parsing only? reuse test from langproc ?

 ### LOW PRIORITY: